aroberge/reeborg-world-creation/searching/bfs_dfs.md

-# Breadth-first and depth-first search
+# Breadth-first and depth-first algorithms

 Both algorithms follow the same pattern: